7 MinsNov 24, 2020

 your envisioned financial goals.
 But this may not always be possible due to unexpected expenses.
 In such situations, you could make up the deficit in savings in one month by saving more the following month.
 Save in mutual funds through Systematic Investment Plans or in Recurring Deposits to ensure that you save money before you have the chance to spend it.

 (2) Keep 12 months of unavoidable expenses as Emergency Fund - Broadly the calculation to build a contingency fund (also known as an emergency fund or a rainy day fund) is 12 months of regular monthly unavoidable expenses,

 If you or your family members have a medical history, you may add 5%-10% extra for medical emergencies (taking cognizance of the health insurance cover) to the amount calculated using the above formula.

 An Emergency Fund is a must for any household.
-Park the amount set aside for contingencies in a separate saving bank account, term deposit, and/or a Liquid Fund.
+Park the amount set aside for contingencies in a separate savings bank account, digital savings account, term deposit, and/or

 [Also Read: New to investing?
 Here’s how you can formulate your strategy]

 (3) Have 10 to 15 times of annual income as life insurance – If you are the bread earner of your family, you should have a tem life insurance coverage of around 10 to 15 times your annual income and outstanding liabilities.